-Congress, NTIA, and the FCC should work with the states to provide an overlay to the US broadband map with information showing where broadband is actually available for installation, including detailed information on the amounts provided or committed by all federal and state sources.
-This will help states identify what money has been made available and how to create programs that will fill the cracks between the CAF II, RDOF, state, and other programs.
+• Congress, NTIA, and the FCC should work with the states to provide an overlay to the US broadband map with information showing where broadband is actually available for installation, including detailed information on the amounts provided or committed by all federal and state sources.
+This will help states, Congress, and federal agencies identify what money has been made available for specific areas to assist in preventing overlapping funding.
+Encourage new funding sources for broadband expansion be funneled through existing programs where possible.
+If new programs are needed to fill the cracks between the CAF II, RDOF, state, and other programs, they must be carefully coordinated with existing programs.